rss logo

 Elastic 9 Kibana verification screen requesting the server code for authentication.

-• Now we can connect to Kibana with the elastic account:
+• You can now log in to Kibana with the elastic built-in superuser account:

 Elastic 9 login screen with username and password fields.